pcdavis/Front-Back-Skeleton/_SNIPPETS/_Front-Back-Skeleton-README.txt

 className="btn btn-primary"

 CSS RESET----------------------------------------
-In the root folder create a new file css-reset.css //copy and paste css-reset-meyers from snippets folder.
-In index.js import the reset: import './css-reset.css'
+Open the index.css file and paste the code from css-reset.css In index.js make sure to include: import './css-reset.css'